fsantanna-no/ce0-old/README.md

 [called](TODO) afterwards.
 The declaration also determines the types of the argument and return values separated by an arrow `->`.
-The argument can be acessed through the identifier `arg`.
+The argument can be accessed through the identifier `arg`.
 A `return` exits a function with a value:

 ```